microsoft/fluentui/packages/react/etc/react.api.md

 import { IEventRecordsByName } from '@fluentui/utilities';
 import { IFitContentToBoundsOptions } from '@fluentui/utilities';
 import { IFocusRectsContext } from '@fluentui/utilities';
-import { IFocusRectsContext as IFocusRectsContext_2 } from '@fluentui/utilities/lib/useFocusRects';
 import { IFocusZone } from '@fluentui/react-focus';
 import { IFocusZoneProps } from '@fluentui/react-focus';
 import { IFontFace } from '@fluentui/style-utilities';